There has been a lot of rumors regarding cannabis link building lately.

 In other words, you might get a competitive edge if you’re able to create something innovative.

-Honestly, I wouldn’t be surprised if there is no new white hat link building techniques in the next year or more.
+Honestly, I wouldn’t be surprised if there is no new white hat marijuana link building techniques in the next year or more.

-Given how Google is slowly placing emphasis on user engagement, SEO experts may completely disregard (or at least pay less attention) getting links from high authority websites and focus on increasing their audience engagement instead.
+Given how Google is slowly placing emphasis on user engagement, SEO and marketing experts may completely disregard (or at least pay less attention) getting links from high authority websites and focus on increasing their audience engagement instead.